01:00PM, Friday 01 June 2018

 After retirement he settled in Tetsworth, near Thame, Oxfordshire and joined the Haddenham and District Rotary Club.

-He leaves two children from his first marriage.
+He leaves one child from his first marriage.

 Slough Rotary Club secretary Robin Weathersbee said Mr Cullup had been a Rotarian for almost 32 years.